tbela99/css/docs/query.md

 ```
 #### endswith(@attr, 'value')

-match all nodes with attributes that end with the specified value
+match all nodes with attributes that end with the specified value.
+This is equivalent to using the operator '$='

 ```php
 // match all nodes with value that contains print